-- The admission authority for the Priory Pembroke Academy is The Priory Federation of Academies Trust ("the Trust").
-These admission arrangements were determined by the Trust on 22 January 2018.
+- The admission authority for The Priory Academy LSST is The Priory Federation of Academies Trust ("the Trust").
+These admission arrangements were determined by the Trust on 31 January 2019 and varied to take account of the Secretary of State's decision above on 13 July 2020.
 They form part of the Trust's admission policy.
 In drawing up the arrangements, the Trust has followed statutory guidance from the government in the School Admissions Code.
-You can find the code at: www.gov.uk/government/publications/school-admissions-code--2. - The Trust will consider all applications for places at the Priory Pembroke Academy.
-Where we receive fewer applications than the published admission number in the relevant year group, we will offer places to all those who have applied. - The Trust aims to remove any disadvantage to UK service personnel (UK Armed Forces) moving to the area or Crown Servants returning from overseas to live in the area by: - accepting an application in advance of a move to the area provided it is accompanied by an official letter that declares a relocation date and a Unit postal address or quartering area address (or the equivalent in the case of Crown Servants returning from overseas) - b) accepting a Unit postal address or quartering area address for admissions purposes for a service child.
+You can find the code at: www.gov.uk/government/publications/school-admissions-code--2. - The Trust will consider all applications for places at The Priory Academy LSST.
+Where we receive fewer applications than the published admission number in the relevant year group, we will offer places to all those who have applied. - 3 The Trust aims to remove any disadvantage to UK service personnel (UK Armed Forces) moving to the area or Crown Servants returning from overseas to live in the area by: - a) accepting an application in advance of a move to the area provided it is accompanied by an official letter that declares a relocation date and a Unit postal address or quartering area address (or the equivalent in the case of Crown Servants returning from overseas) - b) accepting a Unit postal address or quartering area address for admissions purposes for a service child.

-- The Priory Pembroke Academy will have the following agreed admission number for the year 2019/2020 and, subject to any changes approved or required by the Secretary of State, for subsequent years: - a) 120 places in Year 7.
+- The Priory Academy LSST will have the following published admission numbers for the year 2020/2021 and, subject to any changes approved or required by the Secretary of State, for subsequent years: - a) 240 places in Year 7